purva0231/Emotify/README.md

 ## 📌 Overview

 Emotify is an AI-powered emotion-based music recommendation system that uses a custom Convolutional Neural Network (CNN) to detect user emotions and recommend music accordingly.
-The model is trained on a combination of the FER2013 and CK+48 datasets and can classify seven emotions: Happy, Sad, Angry, Fear, Neutral, Surprise, and Disgust.
+The model is trained on a combination of the FER2013 and CK+48 datasets and can classify seven emotions: Happy, Sad, Angry, Fear, Neutral, and Surprise.

 The system offers multiple interaction modes, including image upload, real-time webcam emotion detection, and manual song search.
 For webcam-based detection, users are given a 7-second adjustment window before image capture.
 If the captured image is unclear due to poor lighting, motion blur, or facial misalignment, the system automatically retries until a valid image is obtained.